Withdrawal from the contract

 (a) A material breach of contract

 Imagine a situation where you enter into a contract for the purchase of a bicycle that is supposed to have certain specific features.
 For example, you want the bike to have suspension forks and a lightweight aluminium frame.
-You enter into the contract in a bricks-and-mortar shop and, when the bicycle is delivered, you discover that the bicycle does not have these required features.
+You enter into the contract at a bricks-and-mortar shop and, after the bike is delivered, you find that the bike does not have these required features.
 In this case, there is a material breach of contract because the seller knew, or must have known, when you entered into the contract that you would not have entered into the contract if you had foreseen that you would receive a bicycle without suspension forks and a lightweight aluminium frame.

 Tip for article